-The buildings were subjected to a visual inspection both externally and internally.
+The building was subjected to a visual inspection both externally and internally.

-The internal inspection was restricted to examination of the common areas i.e., the main staircase and lift lobby at each level and a sample of inhabited units (Flats 28A, 46A, 48A).
+The internal inspection was restricted to examination of the common areas i.e., the main staircase and lift lobby at each level and a single inhabited unit (Flat 90A).
 External examination was from the perimeter of the building at ground level.

 Since the building has been overclad, the external primary structure is hidden from view.
-Nevertheless, it was possible to see the brickwork and concrete supporting the tower and enclosing the space below ground floor level, which remains exposed.
-This appeared to be in a generally satisfactory condition (refer Fig 7 and 8).
+Nevertheless, it was possible to see the brickwork and concrete supporting the towers and enclosing the space below ground floor level, which remains exposed.
+This appeared to be in a generally satisfactory condition (refer Fig 5-8).